C2FO/lambda-ebs-backup/README.md

 ### Tagging Volumes for backup

-In order to backup a volume, you must opt in by setting a tag key:value pair on the volume.
+In order to backup a volume, you must opt-in by setting a tag key:value pair on the volume.
 By default, this is `lambda-ebs-backup:true`.
 This tells the lambda function that we are to create a snapshot of the volume.